Elizabeth Selwyn

 Bones in the Belfry home page

-Parents Possibly Thomas Selwyn and Mary King Or John Selwyn and Betty Bird
+Parents Possibly Thomas Selwyn and Mary King or John Selwyn and Betty Bird

 Elizabeth Selwyn (b abt 1772 Gloucestershire, arr 1792 Pitt, children by Thomas Rowley, d 1843 Kingston House, Newtown).